 Plastic pollution is everywhere.
 Plastic is so widely used and in (or around) so many products, that we’ve almost become blind to it.
 But it’s filling the oceans, and harming all kinds of marine life, including whales, dolphins and porpoises.

 Facts about plastic pollution

 - Humans have created 8300 million metric tonnes of plastic in the last 60+ years

 - Between 19 and 23 million metric tonnes of plastic were estimated to have entered the marine environment in 2016.
 That’s more than the combined weight of every single blue whale on Earth.

 - A single 1L plastic bottle could break down into enough small fragments to put one on every mile of beach in the entire world.

 - One dead pilot whale was found to contain 80 plastic bags in his stomach.

 Why is plastic pollution a problem?

 Since its invention over 110 years ago, plastic has been sold to us as something that makes life easy; because you can use it and then just throw it away.

 It’s that ease and frequency of use that’s led us to where we are now.
-Humans have created 8300 million metric tonnes of plastic in the last 60+ years and every year between 4.8 and 12.7 million tonnes end up in our oceans, either floating in garbage patches, sinking to the seabed or washing up on beaches around the world.
+Humans have created 8300 million metric tonnes of plastic in the last 60+ years.
+Between 19 and 23 million metric tonnes of plastic are estimated to have entered the marine environment in 2016, either floating in garbage patches, sinking to the seabed or washing up on beaches around the world.
 Plastic pollution is a global environmental crisis, because it never goes away.